-Ideally defining tolerances which can guide the selection of the appropriate rag status .
-These rag status indicators can be linked to the critical success criteria for the project .
-In this way the organisation can get confidence that the rag status reports are based on more than just a subjective assessment of the project status.
-In the table below we define some typical RAG status indicators based on performance against time, cost, quality, resources and stakeholder satisfaction.
-Clearly these indicators will be different different organisations because they have different sensitivities to overspends or delays in project delivery depending on the market the organisation serves.
+Ideally defining tolerances which can guide the selection of the appropriate rag status.
+These rag status indicators can be linked to the critical success criteria for the project.
+In this way, the organization can get confidence that the rag status reports are based on more than just a subjective assessment of the project status.
+In the table below we define some typical RAG status indicators based on performance against time, cost, quality, resources, and stakeholder satisfaction.
+Clearly, these indicators will be different organisations because they have different sensitivities to overspends or delays in project delivery depending on the market the organization serves.

 A red indicator usually means one or more of the following

-A significant forecast overspend against the budget of say more than 10%.
+A significant forecast overspend against the budget of says more than 10%.

 Delays against critical milestones more than say four weeks.

 Problems with quality that lead to significantly work additional cost.

 Significant lack of resources which cannot be resolved by the project manager.